Histograms module

 auto dip::GaussianMixtureModelThreshold(dip::Histogram const& in, dip::uint nThresholds = 1) -> dip::FloatArray

-Determines a set of nThresholds thresholds by modeling the histogram with a Gaussian Mixture Model, fitting the model using the Expectation Maximization procedure, and choosing the optimal Bayes thresholds.
+Determines a set of nThresholds thresholds by modeling the histogram with a Gaussian Mixture Model, and choosing the optimal Bayes thresholds.

 auto dip::TriangleThreshold(dip::Histogram const& in, dip::dfloat sigma = 4.0) -> dip::dfloat